When I meet new people, I think I’m going to stop telling them that I’m a personal finance blogger.

 “What’s the best investment strategy to help me save for retirement while setting aside money for my two-year-old’s college fund?”

-Each of those questions requires a considerable amount of information and expertise that I’m just not equipped to handle.
-I might write about personal finance online, but I’m not a financial advisor.
+Each of those questions requires a considerable amount of personal guidance.
+I might write about personal finance online, but I’m not a financial advisor, and I don't charge for personalized financial advice.

 Need a financial advisor?